this-is-tobi/homelab/docs/05-services.md

 ### Versions

-To improve administrator experience, all services helm charts and versions can be managed thought the `groups_vars/services.yml` file for __core services only__, additional services are managed through gitops flow with sources available [here](../argocd/envs/production/application.yaml).
+To improve administrator experience, all services helm charts and versions can be managed thought the `groups_vars/services.yml` file for __core services only__.

+Additional services are managed through gitops flow with sources available [here](../argocd/envs/production/application.yaml).

+### Management

+Additional services activation/deactivation is managed by Ansible directly in the [app of apps file](../argocd/envs/production/application.yaml), by commenting the blocks in the `.spec.sources` section.

 ### Access